Accounts and permissions

 Compromised private key use case

 If a user's private key is compromised, the cleanest way to handle it would be to transfer all tokens, FIO Crypto Handles and FIO Domains to a new account, i.e. FIO Public Key.
 However, this may not always be possible (e.g. account has locked tokens) or desirable.
-An alternative could be to replace the owner/active permissions.
-This is possible in FIO Chain, provided the implications above.
-However, the following should also be considered.
+An alternative could be to replace the owner/active permissions and the FIO Request and FIO Data encrypt key.
+It is important to understand that anyone with the compromised private key will still be able to decrypt content of past FIO Request and FIO Data transaction.

 Custom permission example